the senior

 That is what this project has really been about for me.
 Technology is moving faster than it ever has before, and for most people it’s really difficult to keep up with what’s going on between day to day life.
-Thus, important things like the expansion of AI-powered security and traffic cameras and privatized data vendors tend to fly under the radar.
+Thus, important things like the expansion of AI-powered surveillance systems and private companies selling your data to the government tend to fly under the radar.

 That is what this project has really been about for me.
 Technology is moving faster than it ever has before, and for most people it’s really difficult to keep up with what’s going on between day to day life.
-Thus, important things like the expansion of AI-powered security and traffic cameras and privatized data vendors tend to fly under the radar.
+Thus, important things like the expansion of AI-powered surveillance systems and private companies selling your data to the government tend to fly under the radar.

 To fund our senior exhibition, every year the senior class puts on a poster show where we reach out to studios for donations and auction them off.
 We were all tasked with creating a poster and identity for the show, and took a vote for the winning one.
 I centered my poster on one of Paul Rand's quotes, "design is relationships".
 As I mentioned in my introduction, this quote is about the relationship between designer and viewer, and that is very befitting of a poster show in which the viewer feels a connection with a poster and wants to buy it.

 I wanted to experiment with cut paper, and the new relationships I could make by cutting and rearranging the typography.
-The process was really fun, as I really like going analog to create something truly unique.
+The process was really fun, as I really enjoyed going analog to create something truly unique.
+This project restarted my love for doing things physically, as that wasn't something I had done very much of in my junior year.

 To fund our senior exhibition, every year the senior class puts on a poster show where we reach out to studios for donations and auction them off.
 We were all tasked with creating a poster and identity for the show, and took a vote for the winning one.
 I centered my poster on one of Paul Rand's quotes, "design is relationships".
 As I mentioned in my introduction, this quote is about the relationship between designer and viewer, and that is very befitting of a poster show in which the viewer feels a connection with a poster and wants to buy it.

 I wanted to experiment with cut paper, and the new relationships I could make by cutting and rearranging the typography.
-The process was really fun, as I really like going analog to create something truly unique.
+The process was really fun, as I really enjoyed going analog to create something truly unique.
+This project restarted my love for doing things physically, as that wasn't something I had done very much of in my junior year.

 drag to scroll, click to enlarge.